Odoriko: Future development

-Since the current rolling stock, the 185 series, is aging, there are plans to replace it.
+The 185 series which ran in this service has been retired.

-The 185 series are beginning to be replaced by new E257-2000 series trains that used to operate Azusa and Kaiji limited express services on the Chuo Main Line, and were themselves replaced by E353 series trains.
+The 185 series has been replaced by new E257-2000 series trains that used to operate Azusa and Kaiji limited express services on the Chuo Main Line, and were themselves replaced by E353 series trains.
 The 185 series trains were completely withdrawn from use on Odoriko services on 12 March 2021.

 JR East has also announced changes to the reserved seating on Odoriko services coinciding with the full retirement of 185 series EMUs from the service.
 Trains will now use LED seat reservation status indicators, rather than having dedicated non-reserved seat cars.
 This is the same system used by limited express services on the Chūō Line and Jōban Line.
 There will be two types of such supplementary tickets in the new system, namely the Reserved Seat Ticket (座席指定券, [Zaseki shitei ken]), and the Unreserved Seat Ticket (座席未指定券, [Zaseki mishitei ken]).
 The Unreserved Seat Ticket will replace Non-reserved Seat tickets (自由席券, [Jiyūseki ken]), which currently allow use of non-reserved cars.

 The Reserved Seat Ticket enables a specified seat to be reserved for the holder.
 The reserved status for the seat is signified by a green overhead lamp on top of the corresponding seat.

 The Unreserved Seat Ticket enables the holder to be seated on any unreserved seat.
 A red overhead lamp signifies that the seat is unreserved; while a yellow overhead lamp signifies that the seat is reserved for the later part of the journey, implying that one has to give up their seat to the passenger who has reserved the seat, when they board the train later.

-Additionally, Tōkaidō Shinkansen passengers currently receive a discount if they transfer to an Odoriko service.
-This will be discontinued in March 2021.
+Additionally, Tōkaidō Shinkansen passengers used to receive a discount if they transfer to an Odoriko service.
+This was discontinued in March 2021.